-Australia will gift two patrol boats to Timor Leste under its Pacific Patrol Boat Replacement Project.
+Australia will gift two patrol boats to Timor Leste under its Pacific Patrol Boat Replacement Project – sometimes referred to as the Pacific Patrol Boat Program.

 Minister for Defence Marise Payne said that, as part of Australia’s strong commitment to regional maritime security, Australia would gift Timor-Leste two new patrol boats following the finalisation of domestic shipbuilding arrangements.

-She went on to say that the ‘new arrangements’ follow an agreement between Prime Minister Turnbull and Prime Minister Alkatiri in November last year for the provision of these two new boats to Timor-Leste – *which has CONTACT confused (see below).
+She went on to say that the ‘new arrangements’ follow an agreement between Prime Minister Turnbull and Prime Minister Alkatiri in November last year for the provision of these two new boats to Timor-Leste.

 “Australia’s gifting of these vessels will help enhance Timor-Leste’s capability to patrol its maritime borders and protect its natural resources,” Minister Payne said.